pimcore/pimcore/doc/Development_Documentation/03_Documents/01_Editables/10_Date.md

 | Name          | Return    | Description                                                            |
 |---------------|-----------|------------------------------------------------------------------------|
 | `isEmpty()`   | boolean   | Whether the editable is empty or not                                   |

-## List of Supported Formats

-The list of all currently supported formats ou can find in [the PHP manual](http://php.net/manual/en/function.strftime.php).

-[comment]: #TODOtableOfDates

 ## Simple Example